View Categories

 Location #

-This alert allows admins/auditors to trigger an alert if users are outside a specified location.
+This alert allows Google Workspace Admins to trigger an alert if users are outside a specified location.

 • Alert rule name – Alert rule name.